Memory-Augmented Transformers: A Systematic Review from Neuroscience Principles to Enhanced Model Architectures

 HOW IT WORKS

-Memory-Augmented Transformers centers on functional objectives, memory types, and integration techniques to systematically organize memory architectures for Transformers.
+Memory-Augmented Transformers introduces three taxonomic axes: functional objectives, memory types, and integration techniques, grounded in biological memory architectures and computational principles.

-An analogy is a brain inspired computer where sensory buffers, working memory, and long term stores act like coordinated RAM, cache, and disk under neuromodulatory control.
+An analogy is a brain inspired operating system where sensory buffers, working memory, and long term stores map to embeddings, caches, and external or parametric memories.

 DIAGRAM

-This diagram shows how Memory-Augmented Transformers organizes methods by functional objectives, memory types, and integration techniques.
+This diagram shows how Memory-Augmented Transformers categorizes existing architectures by functional objectives, memory types, and integration techniques.

 DIAGRAM